prisma-labs/graphqlgen/README.md

 1. Code generator imports all the generated types interfaces and exports a collective `Types` interface in `types.ts`.

 1. Interface for `Context` is generated in a separate file called `Context.ts`.

-This is also exported from `types.ts`.
+1. The command `scaffold` always writes the `types.ts` file, irrespective of the `-f` flag.